10 proactive health and safety hazard identification methods

-Really, it could be any situation, substance, activity, event, or environment that could cause injury, ill health or death to a worker or other people in the workplace.
+It could be any situation, substance, activity, event, or environment that could cause injury, ill health or death to a worker or other people in the workplace.

 Health and safety legislation requires you to be proactive in identifying and controlling hazards before they cause actual harm to anyone.
-Your aim should always be to be proactive – reactive hazard identification processes such as identifying the cause of an injury after it has occurred, are less effective and have failed to prevent the workplace incident.
+Your aim should always be to be proactive – reactive hazard identification processes such as identifying the cause of an injury after it has occurred are less effective and have failed to prevent the workplace incident.
 They can also be costly if courts impose penalties.

 10 proactive hazard identification methods